 What are the causes of increased thirst and urination?

 This list is huge!
-How can we possibly determine what the cause is in my pet?
+How can we possibly determine the cause in my pet?

 What screening tests are recommended?

-The screening tests include a complete blood count (CBC), a serum biochemical profile, and a urinalysis.
-In middle aged to older cats a serum thyroxine (Total T4) concentration is also suggested.
+The most common screening tests are a complete blood count (CBC), a serum biochemistry profile, and a urinalysis.

 In addition to providing information regarding the possible cause of your pet's symptoms, these screening tests may uncover other conditions that need to be addressed or treated.

 (a) The CBC (complete blood count) provides information about the three different cell types in the blood.
 These are: red blood cells, which carry oxygen to the tissues, white blood cells, which fight infection and respond to inflammation, and platelets, which help the blood to clot.
 The CBC provides details about the number, size, and shape of the various cell types, and identifies the presence of abnormal cells.
 (See article Complete Blood Count).

 In a pet with increased thirst and urination the CBC may show changes such as:

 - increased number of white blood cells, which could indicate pyometra in an intact female, or hyperadrenocorticism (Cushing’s disease).